Several years ago, I had about the next dialogue with a General Director of a construction and installation company:

 For success on the third horizon, it is important to initiate a future business capable of transforming the industry, to change the consumer’s perception of the usual way of meeting needs.
 New ideas backed by investment can take various forms.
 It can be technological research, alliances and partnerships with other players to exploit synergies from working together, “pilot” projects testing ideas, or buying a small part of a promising company.
 It is critical to define your vision for the future and look for ways to implement it.
 Unlike venture startups, of which only a few are becoming a real business, it is much more efficient to grow a new business from an idea within a company.

 The necessary resources and competences could always be found inside, and the acquisition of the missing can be financed by the cash flow of the main business.
 In the end, the business sprouts grown inside the company are more likely to take root in the long term.

 Let us leave aside bureaucratic barriers, tax optimization and corruption.
 All companies operating in the same market have similar barriers.
 All these are just limitations, however, quite serious, which should be taken into account when directing work towards meeting the needs of clients.

 A Question “When to start thinking about long-term growth?”
 Is a Rhetorical One

-You should think about it continuously.
-The sooner the company starts taking deliberate and planned actions in this regard, the stronger its future will be, the more sustainable its long-term growth will be.
+You should think about it constantly.
+The sooner the company starts taking deliberate and planned actions in this regard, the stronger its future and the more sustainable its long-term growth will be.